-- list of course and learning objectives (by
+- ← list of course and learning objectives (by

+- -the end of the course, what should the

-- -----students know, be able to do, value,
+- ----students know, be able to do, value,

-- demonstrate, etc.)
+- \\demonstrate, etc.)

 MATERIALS & FEES

 - list of all required materials e.g. textbooks, materials (calculators -use McMaster standard calculator), art supplies, etc.). - any additional expenses which may be required (e.g., digital learning resources, trips)